 Tip #1: State examples of challenges that may occur

 Tip #2: Mention how to counter the challenge briefly

-One of the challenges that I foresee in this position is the constant irregularities that may occur in our analysis.
-Our experiment results ought to be informative and accurate but sometimes, errors are inevitable.
+One of the challenges that I foresee in this position is the constant irregularities in our analysis.
+Our experiment results should be informative and accurate, but sometimes, errors are inevitable.
 I believe this role requires high patience and persistence.

 18. How Do You Stay Motivated At Work?

 This is a personal question to know about candidates’ enthusiasm for work.